Leap Castle: History

 There are varied accounts as to when exactly the main tower/keep was constructed, ranging anywhere from the 13th century to the late 15th century, but most likely around 1250 AD.
 It was built by the O'Bannon clan and was originally called "Léim Uí Bhanáin" (as was the fertile land around the castle which was associated with the Bannon clan) or "Leap of the O'Bannons".
 The O'Bannons were the "secondary chieftains" of the territory and were subject to the ruling O'Carroll clan.
 There is evidence that it was constructed on the same site as another ancient stone structure, perhaps ceremonial in nature, and that that area has been occupied consistently since at least the Iron Age (500 BCE) and possibly since Neolithic times.

 The Annals of the Four Masters record that the Earl of Kildare, Gerald FitzGerald, tried unsuccessfully to seize the castle in 1513.
-Three years later, he attacked the castle again and managed to partially demolish sections of it.
-However, by 1557, the O'Carrolls had regained possession.
+In 1516, he attacked the castle again and managed to partially demolish sections of it.
+By 1557, the O'Carrolls had regained possession.

 Following the death of Mulrooney O'Carroll in 1532, family struggles plagued the O'Carroll clan.
 A fierce rivalry for leadership erupted within the family.
 The bitter fight for power turned brother against brother.
 One of the brothers was a priest.
-While he was holding mass for a group of his family (in what is now called the "Bloody Chapel"), his rival brother burst into the chapel, plunged his sword into him and fatally wounded him.
+While he was holding mass for a group of his family, in what is now called the "Bloody Chapel", his rival brother burst into the chapel, plunged his sword into him and fatally wounded him.
 The butchered priest fell across the altar and died in front of his family.